-If you are looking for collaborations with brands or tourism boards, they will want to know -what will they get in a return from collaboration with you.
-A media kit is a good way how to communicate that you have a substantial following on the social media and that a lot of people read your blog posts.
+If you are looking for collaborations with brands or tourism boards, they will want to know -what will they get in return from collaboration with you.
+A media kit is a good way how to communicate that you have a substantial following on social media and that a lot of people read your blog posts.
 This is important for the brands so that they could know that e.g. in return for a free stay in a hotel, you will write a review and the review will inspire some of your followers to stay at the same place.

 Ways to monetize a travel blog

 Now that you have an established foundation for a travel blog, it’s time to explore how to make money from it.
 You don’t have to use all of these methods at once.
-And you shouldn’t expect an overnight success.
-What you should do is to start with the methods that you feel comfortable with and then explore – what works best for you.
+And you shouldn’t expect overnight success.
+What you should do is start with the methods that you feel comfortable with and then explore – what works best for you.

 Display advertising is a passive form of monetizing a blog, as you set it up and then forget about it.
-Ad networks will show advertisements in your sidebars or between paragraphs of your blog posts, and you will earn income depending on the count of people who have viewed advertisements.
+Ad networks will show advertisements in your sidebars or between paragraphs of your blog posts, and you will earn income depending on the count of people who has viewed advertisements.

 For beginner bloggers Adsense is the way to go, as it doesn’t require your blog to have substantial traffic, to begin with.
 However, what you earn with it will be a small amount of money.
 When you have a substantial amount of visitors, you could check offers from other ad networks as well.

 Amazon Associates is probably the most wildly used affiliate program.
 It is fairly easy to use this way of monetizing your blog.
-You can talk about your recent trip to some place and mention that you used a very comfortable backpack.
-Then you can go to Amazon and get an affiliate link for that backpack so that your readers could check it out and buy for themselves.
+You can talk about your recent trip to someplace and mention that you used a very comfortable backpack.
+Then you can go to Amazon and get an affiliate link for that backpack so that your readers could check it out and buy it for themselves.
 In return, Amazon will pay you a small percentage of the rice of the backpack for your recommendation at no cost to your readers.